rdhadda/QuizKombat/README.md

 #### Games Page

 - The website title QuizKombat.
 - Three buttons, for the player to select the difficulty of the questions asked.
 The questions will be only displayed once the difficulty level has been selected.
-Once the difficulty has been selected, the difficulty buttons become unclickable.
+Once the difficulty has been selected, the difficulty buttons become un-clickable and the answer choices which are initially disabled will become available to click.
 - A progress bar to indicate to the player which question they're on.
 - A question and four answer choices.
 Upon selecting the correct answer the answer will be highlighted green and their score will be incremented, if the incorrect answer is selected the choice will be highlighted red and the correct answer will be highlighted green.